Skip to main content

 5. Certain statins

-Statins are commonly prescribed to help lower cholesterol levels.
+Statins are commonly prescribed to help lower high cholesterol levels.
 Brilinta can raise the levels of certain statins in your body if they’re combined.
 This could raise your risk of statin side effects, such as muscle pain.

-If you’re taking a statin, let your provider know.
-They can help decide if you’ll need a dosage change while you’re taking Brilinta.
+If you’re taking a statin, let your prescriber know before starting Brilinta.
+They can help decide if you’ll need a different dose or cholesterol medication.

 6. Digoxin

 Brilinta can raise digoxin (Lanoxin) levels in the body if they’re taken together.
-Digoxin treats certain heart conditions, and it’s a drug with a narrow therapeutic index.
+Digoxin treats certain heart conditions, and it’s a medication with a narrow therapeutic index.
 This means that small changes in digoxin levels can lead to new or worsening side effects.

 You’ll likely have your digoxin levels checked regularly while you’re taking it.
 But you may need them tested more often if you start taking Brilinta.
-This will help your provider make sure your digoxin levels don’t go too high.
+This will help your prescriber make sure your digoxin levels don’t go too high.

 • Nausea and vomiting